The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

 - Experiment 2: Try visualizing a person/situation which was encountered only once or twice, it is very difficult to visualize the details => Our memories are stored as a sequence of patterns, there are no images, videos or sound recordings.
 Memories which are not accessed dim over time.

 - We can recognize even partial patterns with alterations, our recognition ability detects patterns which survive real-world variations.

 - Our conscious experience of our perceptions is changed by our interpretations, we continuously predict the future and hypothesize what we will experience and this influences the actual perception.

 - Routine procedures are stored as organized hierarchies in the human brain, same ability is used for recognizing objects and situations.

 A model of the neocortex

-- Neocortex is responsible for hierarchical patterns of information and hierarchical thinking (some scientists call it “new brain” as oppose to reptilian “old brain” which is more tuned towards short term things like getting food, avoid becoming someone’s food and sex).
+- The Neocortex is responsible for hierarchical patterns of information and hierarchical thinking (some scientists call it “new brain” as oppose to reptilian “old brain” which is more tuned towards short-term things like getting food, avoid becoming someone’s food and sex).

 - A human master in a particular field knows about 100, 000 chunks of knowledge.

-- Pattern recognition theory of mind – Neocortex has multiple layers of neurons, based on sensory inputs, some of the first layer neurons are triggered, those who trigger beyond a certain threshold, fire the second layer of neurons (second layer matches higher level patterns then first layer), the higher layer can send a back signal and reduce or increase the triggering threshold of the previous layers (this is the prediction and hypothesis part).
+- Pattern recognition theory of mind – Neocortex has multiple layers of neurons, based on sensory inputs, some of the first layer neurons are triggered, those who trigger beyond a certain threshold, fire the second layer of neurons (the second layer matches higher level patterns than the first layer), the higher layer can send a back signal and reduce or increase the triggering threshold of the previous layers (this is the prediction and hypothesis part).

 - Memory is effectively a list of patterns (they will trigger with appropriate input leading to recall of that memory).
 Since we capture patterns, our memory is only an approximation of events happened in the past.